shnoh171/shnoh171.github.io/_posts/2019-08-04-quick-sort.md

     if (left >= right) return;

-    // If there exist a pivot selection policy,
+    // If there exists a pivot selection policy,
     // do it in this place.

     last = left;